Publications Awards

 Award criteria

-Purpose: The Ron Halmshaw Award is awarded for the best paper published in Insight in the preceding year, on any aspect of industrial radiography or radiology.Details of the award: The prize is in the form of a certificate and a fixed award sum (£350) by cash from the Ron Halmshaw Fund.
+Purpose: The Ron Halmshaw Award is awarded for the best paper published in Insight in the preceding year, on any aspect of industrial radiography or radiology.Details of the award: The prize is in the form of a certificate, a fixed award sum (£350) by cash from the Ron Halmshaw Fund and an invitation to the NDT Annual Conference Dinner with one night's accommodation.
 (In the case of non-members, part of the prize would be one year's membership.)

 Frequency: Yearly, if a suitable candidate is deemed.